-'Towards the end of traversing the mesmerizing Perito Moreno Glacier in Argentina, I was surprised to be offered a shot of whiskey on the rocks, finished off with ice that I had chipped off the glacier into my glass.'
+'Toward the end of traversing the mesmerising Perito Moreno Glacier in Argentina, I was surprised to be offered a shot of whiskey on the rocks, finished off with ice that I had chipped off the glacier into my glass.'

 Jenna on the Rhododendron Trail in Bach Ma National Park, Vietnam